tomasholderness/PyRaster/README.md

 [![Build Status](https://travis-ci.org/talltom/PyRaster.svg?branch=dev)](https://travis-ci.org/talltom/PyRaster)

-###About
+##About
 PyRaster provides two elements:

 1. RasterIO module

-  The aim of the module is to provide a high-level API for Python software development for processing large suites of geospatial rasters, with a particular focs on satellite imagery.
+  The aim of the module is to provide a high-level API for Python software to process large suites of geospatial rasters, with a particular focus on satellite imagery.

   The RasterIO module uses the Geospatial Data Abstraction Library ([GDAL](http://gdal.org)) to read and write images and their geospatial metadata to and from NumPy arrays.

 2. Scripts

-  The utility scripts use RasterIO to provide a series of functions for batch processing remote sensing imagery, including vectorizing array operations and using the multiprocessing module.
+  The utility scripts use RasterIO to provide a series of functions for efficient batch processing of remote sensing imagery, including vectorizing array operations and using the multiprocessing module to parallelize computation.

 ###References
 This software was developed as part of my PhD thesis to batch process large time series of Earth observation data.